Morning Teaching Conference

 Week-long intense “mini-courses” are offered every year in the physics of MR, CT, nuclear medicine, and ultrasound, as well as in radiation biology and safety in lieu of Hot Seat and Subspecialty-specific conferences.
 These “mini-courses” are supplemented with small group hands-on sessions outside the lecture room in the imaging area.
 Our physics and clinical faculty present the courses.

 Most of our sections have regular “roll-out” conferences when the most interesting cases of the day or week are reviewed as a group.
 The Musculoskeletal and Abdominal Imaging sections have daily afternoon roll-outs.
 The Neuroradiology section holds its conference twice weekly.
 Roll-outs in Pediatric Radiology and Nuclear Medicine are held weekly.
 Breast Imaging has a weekly radiology-pathology correlation conference.

 Clinical and medical physics faculty provide 2 hours of daily case-based conferences for 3rd-year residents in the months leading up to the ABR Core Exam.
 Faculty presenters are invited by the 3rd year residents.

 Healthcare Economics and Business Education

-Conferences covering topics related to health care economics, policy, personal finance, and the radiology interview are offered throughout the year.
+Conferences covering topics related to health care economics, policy, personal finance, and the radiology interview are offered every year.
 Every year a question and answer panel based on the radiology job market consisting of practicing radiologists from both academic and private practice is also organized.

 The various divisions within the Department of Radiology participate in numerous interdisciplinary conferences, including breast oncology, endocrine, hepatobiliary, neurosurgery, pediatric orthopedics, otolaryngology, pulmonology, sports medicine, and vascular surgery.
 These conferences are open to interested radiology residents when clinical duties allow.